antongb/finder/README.md

-[ x ] loads all enteries from db
+- loads all enteries from db
-[ x ] can select and unselect entries with click
+- can select and unselect entries with click